Click to Call

 Events

-Jan 22 Webinar Save the Date: Diet and Well-Being
+Jan 22 Webinar: Diet and Well-Being

 Curious about the impact of food on emotional well-being?
-Save the date for our January webinar!
-On January 22, 2026, 12–1 p.m., Dr. Deanna Kelly will connect diet with brain function, mood regulation, and overall emotional well-being.
-Further details and registration information coming soon.
+Watch the recording of our January webinar!
+On January 22, 2026, 12–1 p.m., Dr. Deanna Kelly connected diet with brain function, mood regulation, and overall emotional well-being.

 Oct 14 Mindfulness in Motion: Stress Relief on the Go for Healthcare Professionals